Hoogly/hoogly.github.io/src/content/blog/three-trends-redefining-culture-ai.md

 ---
-title: "Three Trends Redefining Culture in the Age of AI"
+title: "Three trends redefining culture in the AI era"
-description: "Discover how AI is reshaping employee experience, organizational intelligence, and culture design.
-Learn actionable insights for HR leaders from Anitta Krishan, Chief Culture Officer at Hoogly AI."
+description: "As AI reshapes how we work, three fundamental shifts are redefining what great workplace culture looks like.
+From the rise of psychological safety to the importance of human connection, here's what leaders need to know."
-publishDate: "2025-01-15"
+publishDate: 2025-06-28
-author: "Anitta Krishan"
-tags: ["AI", "culture", "employee experience", "leadership", "HR", "workplace wellbeing"]
+author: "Anitta Krishan, Work futurist, former CPO, and Chief Culture Officer at Hoogly AI"
+image: /images/blog/article-images/redefining-culture (1).png
+tags: [AI, Culture, Future of Work, Leadership]
 draft: false
-image: "/images/blog/article-images/redefining-culture (1).png"
 ---

 The future of work isn't just arriving.
 It's already here and it's asking leaders to evolve from the inside out.